GuidoManni/DeepLearningImplementation/Architectures/AlexNet/README.md

 - Result 2: [Description and value]
 - Result 3: [Description and value]
 - ...

-For more details on the experimental setup and results, please refer to the [detailed blog post](https://yourbloglink.com).

 ## How to Run
 1. Clone the repository: